Zhur-a-vleva/simclr_optimization/README.md

 # simclr_optimization
-This repository contains the code for eature Extraction Optimization in SimCLR through Model Compression Techniques and Training Enhancements
+This repository contains the code for feature Extraction Optimization in SimCLR through Model Compression Techniques and Training Enhancements